WesongaTimothy/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is my school
+My Happiness is learning Software Engineering
-Betty is harsh
+This is my best time to solve most world difficult problems